collinprince/squiggly-lines/README.md

 ### Anti-aliasing

-- implement some form of anti-aliasing for lines (possibly xialon wu's algo?)
+- implement some form of anti-aliasing for lines (possibly xiaolin wu's algo?)
+  - tried to adapt xiaolin wu's algo, but didn't really work well, implementation might just be janky

 ### Future Lines